 Jay Benzing grew up not far from the ocean in New York as part of a family that considered art a part of everyday life.
-He found encouragement from his father who loved to oil paint and his HS art teacher who was also an accomplished Madison Avenue artist.
-Jay majored in art education at Morehead State then taught art in Boone Co., KY for 30 years.
-Upon retirement Jay and his wife Wanda moved to SE Indiana to be closer to his subject matter…and the water.
+He found encouragement from his father who loved to oil paint and his High School art teacher who was also an accomplished Madison Avenue artist.
+Jay majored in art education at Morehead State then taught art in Boone Co., Ky for 30 years.
+Upon retirement Jay and his wife Wanda moved to South East Indiana to be closer to his subject matter…and the water.

 Jay is a member of the Madison Art Club and Gallery and the KY Watercolor Society.
 His watercolors are available at River House Studio in Patriot, the Madison Art Gallery, and the Community Art Center in Vevay.
 His watercolors have won awards in KWS competitions at the Mellwood Art Center in Louisville.